You Belong Here: Creating a Thriving Diverse Workplace Culture

 I’m sure you have heard the saying, “What got you here, won’t get you there.”
 This statement infers that the mindset and leadership practices which created workplace cultures of the past are becoming less effective with today’s modern workforce.
 The mindset and leadership practices I’m referring to is the attitude of leaders who divide up the workplace with a “Them” vs. “Us” mentality.
 “Them” referring to the workers and “Us” referring to those in a supervisory or leadership role.

-The world is becoming more complex.
+The world is becoming more complex and connected.
 It is essential for organizations to tap into a greater measure of the potential within their workforce.
 Leaders will have to evolve and accept that their ability to achieve results that help their organization grow and succeed in the 21st Century will come down to creating a workplace culture that embraces the ideas and expertise of all employees, regardless of their role in the organization.

 Diversity and inclusion is not the same thing.
 In the context of business organizations – diversity equals representation.
 Inclusion creates connections with the head and heart of applicants to attract and retain diverse talent.
 Diversity and inclusion covers not only differences in race, gender, and sexual orientation but also geographical location, education, work styles, ethnicity, and communication styles among others.
 Leaders that fail to understand and adopt a broader perspective toward creating a more diverse and inclusive workplace culture run the risk of creating workplace cultures that limit their organization’s success.